 In 1989, the devastating Lebanese Civil War grew closer than ever to its awaited end.
-In that year, the rivaling Lebanese officials signed and passed a document that would drastically change the future and history of Lebanon: The Taif Agreement.
+That year, the rivaling Lebanese officials signed and passed a document that would drastically change the future and history of Lebanon: The Taif Agreement.

 Lebanon’s New Orientation

 A negotiation between the Lebanese politicians was held in the city of Taif in Saudi Arabia, and headed by then-Speaker of Parliament Hussein El-Husseini.

 The attending politicians were the surviving members of the 1972 Chamber of Deputies, which was operating when the war erupted in 1975.